johannesanchez/tech4kids/README.md

     Return to Quiz:
         - What should I do before using a computer?
-        Wash and dry my hands?
+        A/Wash and dry my hands?
         - Why?
         - I'm studying in the computer and my mom takes me the dinner, what should I do?
             -> Eat the dinner.